-General anaesthesia in dentistry is most commonly used for two distinct reasons: either the procedure is particularly complicated and involves oral surgery, or the patient is significantly traumatised at the prospect of going to the dentist.
-General anaesthetic (GA) dentistry puts the patient in a state of total unconsciousness – essentially a medical coma – where they remain completely oblivious to pain and can remain unconscious for several hours after the procedure.
-By Australian law, GA must be administered in a hospital, so any procedures that require general anaesthetic are not performed at our practice.
+Essentially a medical coma, GA puts the patient in a state of total unconsciousness – where they remain completely oblivious to pain and can remain unconscious for several hours after the procedure.
+By Australian law, GA must be administered in a hospital, so any procedures that require GA are not performed at our practice.

 Though general anaesthetic might be necessary for your specific procedure, it’s important to be aware of the possible side effects of going completely under.
 These side effects can include:

 - Bruising or soreness at the insertion point of the IV drip

 - Some confusion and memory loss (often temporary and more prevalent among older people)

 Please note that whilst these side effects can vary from person to person, most usually experience minimal to mild discomfort.
 It is also essential to note that it can take up to a week for general anaesthetic to leave your system, although the effects gradually wear off.

 For safe GA dentistry services with a general anesthetic dentist, you can trust to facilitate a smooth and stress-free experience, make an appointment with the friendly staff at Campbelltown Dental Care.